TheRealKasumi/NikoLight/documentation/build.md

 When this is the case, you successfully built the TesLight controller.
 Now search for a WiFi network called `TesLight`.
-Connect to it using the default password `TesLight` and open up `192.168.4.1` in your browser.
+Connect to it using the default password `TesLightPW` and open up `192.168.4.1` in your browser.
 Now the TesLight UI should show up.
 Bookmark this page so that you will not forget about it.
 From here you can control your LED's.